The key enhancement is that a Handicap Committee can now run a Handicap Review across its club’s roster with the click of a single button.

 If a player is capped, the downward adjustment will either reduce or possibly eliminate the cap since the player’s new Handicap Index with the adjustment will be closer to their Low Handicap Index.
 For example, if a player has a 1 stroke soft cap, a downward adjustment of 1 stroke will reduce the capped value by 0.5, essentially resulting in an overall reduction to the Handicap Index of 0.5.

-It is an added safeguard – The Handicap Review process gives a Handicap Committee the ability to ensure the Handicap Index of a player reflects their demonstrated ability.
+It is an added safeguard – The handicap review process gives a Handicap Committee the ability to ensure the Handicap Index of its members reflects their demonstrated ability.

 There continues to be a human element – A Handicap Index adjustment will be applied only at the discretion of the Handicap Committee, based on any other knowledge or evidence that they have about the player and their ability.

-Please contact your Allied Golf Association for support or feedback on the new USGA Handicap Review tool.
-You may find your AGA at usga.org/aga.
+Please contact your local Allied Golf Association for support or feedback on the USGA Handicap Review Tool.